Home » Student Engagement

 - Financial reports of expenses, income, donations, sales, and disbursements must be made available to Student Organizations and Governance, and the appropriate student governing body.

 - The collection of entry fees for events such as fun runs and walks is allowable, but entry fees, and cash awards for, events that involve an element of chance such as a raffle, a card tournament, a “rubber duck drop,” or a casino night, are prohibited by both University policy and government statutes.

 - Organizations may solicit using Vanderbilt in their names if they comply with these policies.

 Students should be aware that although policy does not prohibit them from sending charitable solicitations to faculty and staff, persons on the University payroll may run afoul of University policy should they forward those solicitations to their colleagues.

-Violations of these policies will subject the officers of the organization to disciplinary action by the Office of Student Conduct and Academic Integrity and the student governing bodies with jurisdiction.
+Violations of these policies will subject the organization and the officers of the organization to corrective action by the Office of Student Accountability, Community Standards, and Academic Integrity and the student governing bodies with jurisdiction.
 The organization may also lose its registration.
 Organizations failing to distribute at least 85 percent to the charity may be required to make up the difference from other organization funds.